top of page

 How do I pay for lessons?

-Stephen accepts money via e-transfer or cash.
-Lesson booking is done by submitting payment is for one month of lessons and is on the first of the month.
-While we hope you will sign up for a year, lessons renewals are monthly, so you can cancel at anytime.
+Stephen accepts payment via e-transfer or cash.
+Lesson booking is done by submitting payment for one month of lessons and is on the first of the month.
+While we hope you will sign up for a year, lesson renewals are monthly, so you can cancel at anytime.
+Any missed lessons are forfeit once scheduled.

 Sign up for lessons!